ekeilty17/ekeilty17.github.io/_posts/laplace-transform-series/2023-05-13-the-dirac-delta-function.md

 ## Background

 The Dirac delta function, also called the unit impulse function, is a bit weird.
 It's defined by two properties.
-First, it's value is $0$ everywhere except at the impulse point.
+First, its value is $0$ everywhere except at the impulse point.

 $$
 \delta(t) = \begin{cases}